Study publishing and journalism - move forward in your career or business

-- A data base of 20 million words of unique information written by our staff over 3 decades that can be drawn upon if needed by academics for use in supporting our students.
+- A data base of 20 million words of unique information written by our staff since 1979 that can be drawn upon if needed by academics for use in supporting our students.

 - Systems that ensure assignments are tracked, marked and returned to students, fast -commonly within a round 1 week & rarely more than 2 weeks (note: many other colleges take longer).

 - The school is active in social networking and encourages students to connect with us and each other.